 Cao quickly made new friends, polished his English, and applied his mathematical talents for the benefit of his new school.
 With his help, West High won second place in a statewide math competition.
 That kind of academic achievement was atypical at a school known more for its prowess in athletics.
 He’d earned a first-place individual award at the competition and later was a USA Math Olympiad finalist.
 Those accomplishments helped him earn a four-year scholarship to the University of Tennessee.
 At college, he took up tennis and experienced the thrill of traveling.
 (He’s visited all 50 states and 13 countries.)

 “There’s an old Chinese saying that reading 10,000 books is not as useful as traveling 10,000 miles,” Cao said.

-After working as a research scientist in the private sector and at a major national laboratory, Cao joined the Oregon State faculty to pursue research in powered electronics.
+After working as a research scientist in the private sector including Amazon Prime Air, and at a major national laboratory, Cao joined the Oregon State faculty to pursue research in powered electronics.
 Recently, he turned his attention to mechatronics, a branch of engineering that explores electrically powered mechanical systems.

-Cao must ensure that the UAV’s propulsion systems are efficient, reliable, and robust.
+Cao is continuing research in heavy-duty UAVs to ensure the propulsion systems are efficient, reliable, and robust.
 “We can’t have it falling out of the sky, and it must work in challenging conditions or even if it’s damaged,” he said.